 Wish your hydrangeas bloomed more?
 It may be the way you are pruning them!
 Learn how and when to prune hydrangeas for the maximum number of blooms each summer!

 We’ve been having a few pretty nice days this spring!
 One was so warm, I could have sworn it was an early summer day.

 So I wandered outdoors with my AM coffee, fully knowing what was ahead.

 The lawn even needed mowing!
 Goodness… I was hoping the mower would even start.

 Theory states, next year’s blooms will be on new wood, so one should cut out the old branches, but leave the new shoots.

 Since I like leaving hydrangea flowers on the bush well into fall due to their best flower drying harvest time, I suppose you could say I do some pruning in the fall in that way.
 However, I leave the majority of the pruning until spring.
 Until the new buds start to form.

-- Wait for spring.
+- Wait until spring.